Seminar series on Economic expertise and environmental actions

 Friday May 17, 2024, 3mp-5pm

 Adaptation to climate change with Ian Gray (videoconference) and Leigh Johnson.
-Seminar co-organized with Centre Alexandre Koyré.
+Seminar co-organized with the Centre Alexandre Koyré.

 Thematic sessions scheduled in 2022-2023: topics covered